- See a full list of publications

 - Explore connections, collaborators, related work and more

-I joined the department in 2010 as a Teaching Fellow and became a Lecturer in Contemporary Literature in 2011.
-Before York, I worked in the Department of English and Comparative Literary Studies at the University of Warwick where I also completed my doctoral research.
+I joined the department in 2010 as a Teaching Fellow.
+I became a Lecturer in Contemporary Literature in 2011 and a Senior Lecturer in 2016.
+Before York, I worked in the Department of English and Comparative Literary Studies at the University of Warwick, where I also completed my doctoral research.

 My research interests include: World-Literature; Anglophone Caribbean Literature; Sport, particularly cricket, and Literature; Englishness; Britain & Devolution; The Energy Humanities; and Prison Writing/Film.